water spinach, kangkong, swamp morning-glory

 terrestrial or aquatic, floating or wet ground

-A genus containing over 500 species worldwide, only two species can be considered aquatic.
-Ipomoea is commonly cultivated for consumption; I. batatas is the sweet potato of commerce.
+In this genus consisting of nearly 500 species worldwide, only two species can be considered aquatic.
+Ipomoea is commonly cultivated for consumption.